The Inversion Symmetry of the WDVV Equations and Tau Functions

 This can always be achieved by performing an invertible linear transformation

 where $b_i, a^j_i \in \C$.
 We call the solution $\hat{F}(\hat{v})$ of the WDVV equations \eqref{wdvv-eta}--\eqref{wdvv} the inversion of the solution $F(v)$.

-We arrange the content of the paper as follows.
-We first recall in Sec. \ref{sec-2} the definition of the principal hierarchy and its tau functions associated to a calibrated solution of the WDVV equations.
-We then show in Sec. \ref{sec-3} that the action of the inversion symmetry of the WDVV equations on principal hierarchies is given by certain reciprocal transformation, and we give the transformation rule of the associated tau functions, see Propositions \ref{prp-a} and \ref{prp-b}.
-In Sec. \ref{sec-4} we impose the conformal condition on the solution of the WDVV equations and consider the transformation rule of the inversion symmetry on principal hierarchies and their bihamiltonian structures.
+The content of the paper is arranged as follows.
+We first recall in Sec.\,\ref{sec-2} the definition of the principal hierarchy and its tau functions associated to a calibrated solution of the WDVV equations.
+We then show in Sec.\,\ref{sec-3} that the action of the inversion symmetry of the WDVV equations on principal hierarchies is given by certain reciprocal transformation, and we give the transformation rule of the associated tau functions, see Propositions \ref{prp-a} and \ref{prp-b}.
+In Sec.\,\ref{sec-4} we impose the conformal condition on solutions of the WDVV equations and consider the transformation rule of the inversion symmetry on principal hierarchies and their bihamiltonian structures.
 These results will be used when we study the topological deformations of principal hierarchies.
-In Sec. \ref{sec-5} we consider transformation rule of the Virasoro constraints for tau functions of a principal hierarchy.
-In Sec. \ref{sec-6} we consider the action of the inversion symmetry on the topological deformations of the principal hierarchies and their tau functions.
+In Sec.\,\ref{sec-5} we consider transformation rule of the Virasoro constraints for tau functions of the principal hierarchies.
+In Sec.\,\ref{sec-6} we consider the action of the inversion symmetry on topological deformations of the principal hierarchies and their tau functions.

 The present paper is a rewritten of an early preprint \cite{XZ}.
-We omit the content on the type I symmetries of the WDVV equations, and refine presentations of the results there.
+We omit the content associated to the type I symmetries of the WDVV equations, and refine presentations of the results given there.
 The main new content is the proof of Conjecture 6.1 of \cite{XZ}.